planetfederal/workshops/workshops/data_configs/slides/vector.md

 Connection pooling
 -------------------

-- Eliminates overhead in stablishing new connection
+- Eliminates overhead in establishing new connections

-- Available for all datastores backed up by a database
+- Available for all datastores backed by a database

 - Connection pool size

 - Max number of connections

 - Validate connection

-- To be adjusted along with the database settings
+- Adjust with database settings